 Skip to main content

-There are 2 components to building custom guardrails in Javelin:
+There are 2 components to building secure extension guardrails in Javelin:

 1. Extension Processor